aguzel/cpp_snake_game_capstone_p5/README.md

 > The project accepts input from a user as part of the necessary operation of the program.

-The user has the option to select the difficulty level of the snake game which relates the speed of snake.
+The user has the option to select the starting speed of the snake.
 A Game class member function `UpdateStartSpeed` (main.cpp line 23) is called and this member function encapsulates the Game's private data member `snake` and calls the Snake class member function `SetStartingSpeed` (game.cpp line 61).
-As this point, according to the function declaration comments (`snake.h` line 25), the function `SetStartingSpeed` first asks the user for a starting diffuculty level and relates the level within an acceptable, pre-defined range in between `minStartLevel` and `maxStartLevel` variables.
+As this point, according to the function declaration comments (`snake.h` line 25), the function `SetStartingSpeed` first asks the user for a starting speed within an acceptable, pre-defined range.
 The function then proceeds to validate the user's input and assign it to the Snake's private member `speed`.